Al-Bahluliyah

 Al-Bahluliyah (البهلولية) is a town in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
 Nearby localities include Al-Shamiyah and Burj Islam to the west, Sitmarkho and al-Qanjarah to the southwest and al-Haffah to the southeast.
 According to the Syria Central Bureau of Statistics, al-Bahluliyah had a population of 4,665 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Several towns and municipalities are affiliated with Al-Bahluliyah, including: Al-Bahluliyah Municipality, Al-Zobar Municipality, and Fadra Municipality.
+Not only that; a number of villages are affiliated with this municipality, including Al-Rastin, Salib Al-Bahluliyah, Al-Qarama, Al-Rafi’a, Ain Al-Safsaf, Sher Al-Kharab, Ras Awj, and Da’tour Al-Bahluliyah.
+The population of Fadra village is about 2,500 people.
+It is a small village affiliated with Al-Bahluliyah District.
+It has a municipality affiliated with the villages of Al-Karkit and Srna, with a total population of more than 5,000 people.